 General Kitchener, who was commanding the British-Egyptian army, was anxious to capture Khartoum before the remaining Dervish force could retreat there.
 He ordered the 21st Lancers to clear the route ahead.
 The lancers were so eager to attack that the trumpeter barely had time to sound the ‘trot’ before they charged.

 ‘They were as thick as bees and hundreds must have been knocked over by our horses.
 My charger – a polo pony – behaved magnificently, literally trampling straight through them.’

-The lancers could only see a small part of the enemy force so could not stop before rushing into a gully full of 2,500 hidden tribesmen.
-The Dervishes stood their ground, killing 21 Lancers and wounding many more.
+The lancers could only see a small part of the enemy force and could not stop before rushing into a gully full of 2,500 hidden tribesmen.
+The Dervishes stood their ground, killing 21 lancers and wounding many more.

 Half the 447 horses on the charge were also killed or hurt.
-But the lancers regrouped, and on foot used their carbines to drive off the enemy.
+But the lancers regrouped and proceeded on foot, using their carbines to drive off the enemy.

-Some officers thought the infamous action of the 21st Lancers at Omdurman was reckless, but others saw it as proof that cavalry were still more than just mounted infantry.
+Some officers thought the infamous action of the 21st Lancers at Omdurman was reckless.
+Others saw it as proof that cavalry were still more than just mounted infantry.

 As the Boers mounted their horses and started to retreat, two British cavalry squadrons charged them three times as darkness was setting in.
 Many Boers were cut down and two field guns were captured.
 The attack was one of the few successful cavalry charges of the Boer War (1899-1902).